What is an ISA? Our guide to Individual Savings Accounts

-An Individual Savings Account, or ISA, is a savings account where you can earn tax-free interest subject to various conditions.
+An Individual Savings Account, or ISA, is a savings account where you can earn tax-free interest (subject to various conditions).

-38% of UK adults have one.
 In this guide, we'll tell you everything you need to know about ISAs.

 How do ISAs work?

 ISAs were introduced in 1999 to replace tax-exempt special savings accounts and personal equity plans.
-There are different types of ISAs to suit a range of savings ambitions, and the way they operate can differ between the different product types.
+There are different types of ISAs to suit a range of savings ambitions, and the way they work can differ between the different product types.

 How much can you put into an ISA?

 That means between 6 April this year and 5 April next year, you can save up to £20,000 and not pay any tax on the interest you earn.
 Once the new tax year starts, your allowance refreshes and you can save up to that amount again.
+Please check the ISA allowance limits each tax year, as they may change.

 Are ISAs completely tax-free?

-• Basic-rate taxpayers: 20%
+- Basic-rate taxpayers: 20%

-• Higher-rate taxpayers: 40%
+- Higher-rate taxpayers: 40%

-• Additional-rate taxpayers: 45%
+- Additional-rate taxpayers: 45%

 Higher-rate taxpayers get a PSA of £500.
 Those on the additional rate don't receive a PSA, so will pay tax on any money saved beyond their ISA allowance.